ChyKusuma/SPHINXPoW/README.md

 # SPHINXPoW

 ## Introduction
 This project is dedicated to the open-source post-quantum SPHINX blockchain.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.
 The project aims to develop a robust and decentralized network using a Proof of Work (PoW) consensus algorithm initiated by the community.
+We thrilled to introduce a new design for Proof-of-Work operation.

 ## Getting Started
 To get started with the SPHINX blockchain project, follow the instructions below: